-Infertility is an inability to get pregnant after 24 months of regular sexual intercourse (every two to three days), without the use of contraception or have a proven cause for infertility.
-However, this does not mean that you are unable to have children, as fertility investigations and treatments can be provided to help increase the chances of pregnancy.
+Infertility is an inability to get pregnant after 12 months of regular sexual intercourse, without the use of protection.
+This does not mean that you are unable to have children, as fertility investigations and treatments can be provided to help increase the chances of pregnancy.

-If you are concerned about failure to conceive then speak to your GP for a referral.
-Spire Gatwick Park Hospital has highly qualified fertility specialists and gynaecologists that are very experienced in dealing with couples who are trying to conceive.
+If you are concerned about failure to conceive over a long period of time then you could ask your GP for a referral.
+Spire Portsmouth Hospital has highly qualified gynaecologists that are very experienced in dealing with couples that are trying to conceive.
 They will take a history from both partners, check the results of any tests previously undertaken and ensure that any outstanding investigations or examinations are completed in order to make the correct diagnosis.
 This will be discussed with the couple and treatment can then be arranged.

 In the past 25 years, the percentage of births to women aged 30 or over has doubled.
 This very evident trend of delaying childbirth until career or other lifestyle objectives have been achieved has consequences which many women are fully prepared to risk, although a proportion may be insufficiently aware of the decline infertility which begins in the early 30s.
 A more steep curve of decline occurs after 35 years of age.